Aembit/terraform-provider-aembit/docs/data-sources/trust_providers.md

 Read-Only:

 - `issuer` (String) The Issuer (`iss` claim) of the Kubernetes Service Account Token.
+- `issuers` (Set of String) The set of accepted Issuer values of the Kubernetes Service Account Token.
 - `namespace` (String) The Namespace of the Kubernetes Service Account Token.
+- `namespaces` (Set of String) The set of accepted Namespace values of the Kubernetes Service Account Token.
 - `oidc_endpoint` (String) The OIDC Endpoint from which Public Keys can be retrieved for verifying the signature of the Kubernetes Service Account Token.
 - `pod_name` (String) The Pod Name of the Kubernetes Service Account Token.
+- `pod_names` (Set of String) The set of accepted Pod Name values of the Kubernetes Service Account Token.
 - `public_key` (String) The Public Key that can be used to verify the signature of the Kubernetes Service Account Token.
 - `service_account_name` (String) The Service Account Name of the Kubernetes Service Account Token.
+- `service_account_names` (Set of String) The set of accepted Service Account Name values of the Kubernetes Service Account Token.
 - `subject` (String) The Subject (`sub` claim) of the Kubernetes Service Account Token.
+- `subjects` (Set of String) The set of accepted Subject values of the Kubernetes Service Account Token.

 <a id="nestedatt--trust_providers--terraform_workspace"></a>